 In Groves v TSSN Limited (in liquidation),1 the High Court refused to grant a director permission to continue as a director, but did allow him to continue taking part in the management of the company.
-For a copy of the case, click here.

 The deciding factor was that the applicant, although he had been alerted to the phoenix company provisions, had continued as a director without seeking the Court’s permission.
 The Court considered that this failure reflected poorly on his fitness to be a director and refused the exemption.

 Sections 386A to 386F of the Companies Act prohibit a director from taking part in the management or governance of a “phoenix company” for five years after the liquidation – except with the express permission of the court and under appropriate supervision and controls.

 A phoenix company is one that uses the same or similar legal or trading name of a company that went into insolvent liquidation.
 A name is “similar” if it suggests an association with the old company.

 The Groves case confirms that the provisions are intended to address the risks that:

 the assets available in the liquidation of a failed company might be reduced by the sale of the business at less than market value to persons associated with the failed company, and